Abdullah-Al-Daigani/ePaper-QR-code-generator-for-Smart-Locker/README.md

 <p align="justify">
-the device utilized for this project is a "LILYGO_T5_V213" board which is an esp32 board equipped with an ePaper display and a connection for a lithium battery, this board was chosen because of its low power usage, low cost and the ePaper display which retains what it displays even if the power is cut from it.
+the device utilized for this project is a "LILYGO_T5_V213" board which is an esp32 board equipped with an ePaper display and an embedded battery management system BMS, this board was chosen because of its low power usage, low cost and the ePaper display which retains what it displays even if the power is cut from it.
 </p>